 In 2005, two of Raspa’s pieces for string orchestra were selected for performance at the Living Composer’s Concert held in Glendale, Wisconsin.
 Those two pieces were “Bagatelle No. 1” and “On The Lake”.
 In 2012, Raspa’s trio work, “Dimension 20, Regeneration” was selected for performance in the program, "Access Contemporary Music" and performed in Chicago by members of the contemporary music ensemble "Anaphora".
 That program was broadcast over the Internet.
 Raspa’s educational music for the piano has received excellent reviews in the music trade journal, Clavier.
 His educational music for the string orchestra has received excellent reviews in The American String Teacher Journal.

-In addition to performing and composing, Raspa was also the founding conductor of the Audubon Symphony Orchestra, located near Philadelphia, PA.
+In addition to performing and composing, Raspa was also the Founding Conductor of the Audubon Community Orchestra (currently known as Audubon Symphony Orchestra) located near Philadelphia, PA.
 Raspa was the music director and conductor until moving from Pennsylvania in 1993.

 Pianist & Composer